 Click Download JSON, then click OK.

 Click Add or remove scopes.
+A side drawer will open.

 If the option you are searching for doesn't appear in the drop-down menu, you may need to enable the API on your account: Click the link for the Google API Library, search for Gmail API, and follow the instructions for enabling the API.